-I love how this rustic Christmas advent calendar turned out.
+I love how this farmhouse advent calendar turned out.
 I’m glad that I decided to stick with my gut and go with neutral tones.
 Now even if I change up my Christmas decor in the future, this DIY advent calendar will always fit right in.

-The way you use the rustic Christmas advent calendar is really up to you.
-We’re going to start from the bottom of the tree and turn the wood rounds over so the numbers are revealed everyday as we get closer to Christmas.
+The way you use the farmhouse-style advent calendar is really up to you.
+We’re going to start from the bottom of the tree and turn the wood rounds over so the numbers are revealed every day as we count down and get closer to Christmas.
 So…this is what will look like with 8 days to go ’til Christmas.

 Alternatively, you could also start at the top of the tree and flip the days over starting with 1 on the 1st of December.

 This calendar looks great up on a shelf or you could even hang it on the wall!
-Whatever little way your heart desires, you’ll be loving this rustic Christmas advent calendar all season long!
+Whatever little way your heart desires, you’ll be loving this farmhouse advent calendar all season long!

 - Arrange birch rounds in tree shape on wooden tray.